tiagopatriciosantos/jupyter2hashnode/README.md

 -

 Attributes:

-HASHNODE_JWT (str): JWT token for authentication with the Hashnode image uploader, https://hashnode.com/api/upload-image.
+    HASHNODE_JWT (str): JWT token for authentication at Hashnode image uploader, https://hashnode.com/api/upload-image.
     HASHNODE_TOKEN (str): Token for authentication with the Hashnode server, to use https://api.hashnode.com mutation createPublicationStory endpoint
     HASHNODE_PUBLICATION_ID (str): ID of the Hashnode publication e.g. https://hashnode.com/<id>/dashboard

 Methods:

-create_publication_story(title:str, notebook_path: str, output_path:Optional[str]=None, delete_files:bool=True, upload:bool=True):
+    create_publication_story(title:str, notebook_path: str, output_path:Optional[str]=None,
+                                delete_files:bool=True, upload:bool=True):
-Creates a publication story on the Hashnode blog platform by converting a Jupyter Notebook to a markdown file, compressing images, uploading images to the Hashnode server, and replacing image URLs in the markdown file.
+        This function is used to create a publication story on the Hashnode blog platform by converting a Jupyter Notebook to a markdown file, compressing images, uploading images to the Hashnode server, and replacing image URLs in the markdown file.

-**Arguments**:

-* `HASHNODE_JWT`: [required]
-* `HASHNODE_TOKEN`: [required]
-* `HASHNODE_PUBLICATION_ID`: [required]

-**Options**:

-* `--install-completion`: Install completion for the current shell.
-* `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
-* `--help`: Show this message and exit.

-**Usage**
+        Parameters:
+            title (str): Title of the publication story. notebook_path (str): Path to the Jupyter Notebook file. hide_from_feed (bool): Hide this article from Hashnode and display it only on your blog, Default is True. output_path (str, optional): Path to the output directory.
+Default is None. delete_files (bool, optional): Boolean value indicating whether to delete all files after creating the publication story.
+Default is True. upload (bool, optional): Boolean value indicating whether to upload the publication story to the Hashnode server.
+Default is True.

+        Returns:
+            None

+**Usage**:

 ```python
     from jupyter2hashnode import Jupyter2Hashnode